lburgwar/Week4/README.md

 # Week4
-The slidify project for week 4
+The shiny project for week 4